Nyuwb/wsl-switch/README.md

 ### From GitHub

-Clone this repository : `git clone https://github.com/Nyuwb/wsl-switch`
+Clone this repository: `git clone https://github.com/Nyuwb/wsl-switch`

-Add the path to the local repository on your Powershell profile :
+Add the path to the local repository on your Powershell profile:

 ```
 Invoke-Item $Profile